yulangz/rocketmq/RIP-21-logical-queue-abstraction-for-static-topic-and-fast-scale-out.md

 Yes.
 It will add some API for admin tools
 It will add a new constant to mock broker names for logical queues.
 - Will we add a new feature?
 Yes.
-We will introduce new concepts
+We will introduce new concepts.
--- physical message queue, physical queue for short, a shard bound to a specified broker -- logic message queue, logic queue for short, a shard vertically composed by physical queues.
+-- physical message queue, physical queue for short, a shard bound to a specified broker.
+-- logic message queue, logic queue for short, a shard vertically composed by physical queues.
 -- dynamic sharded topic, dynamic topic for short, which has queues increasing with the broker numbers.
--- static sharded topic, static topic for short, which has fixed queues, implemented with logic queues
+-- static sharded topic, static topic for short, which has fixed queues, implemented with logic queues.

 Why should we do that